-1Page 42 Annual BSC Report 2017/18
+&lt;sup>2Page 42 Annual BSC Report 2017/18

-- Product Class 3 read performance, despite Xoserve's engagement with the involved Shippers, is still well below the performance target. - All shippers have access to shipper information packs and dashboards that highlight performance in many other areas.
+- There have been significant issues with the reconciliation of mandatory DM (daily metered) sites since the implementation of Nexus in June 2017.
+As at November 2018, there were still 32 sites that have not had a retrospective consumption adjustment since June 2017.
+Actions taken to remedy this situation have included direct engagement by the CDSP (Xoserve) and a letter from Ofgem to involved parties.
+It took nearly a year to resolve the root causes for 177 DM meters. - Product Class 3 read performance, despite Xoserve's engagement with the involved Shippers, is still well below the performance target. - All shippers have access to shipper information packs and dashboards that highlight performance in many other areas.
 Where processes are failing and the shipper has the management information indicating that, there are no consequences of Shippers failing to act on these reports and no controls that PAC can employ to support Shippers in improving their performance.